 - Connects virtual machines to the Internet through their host machines dial-up connection, Ethernet adapter or wireless Ethernet adapter.

 - Connects virtual machines to a non-Ethernet network, such as Token Ring or ATM.

 - Establishes a private LAN shared only by your host machine and any other virtual machines also using NAT networking.

 - Other host machines on the host LAN communicate with the virtual machines, however external host machines cannot initiate communication with virtual machines unless NAT port forwarding is also in use.
 NAT port forwarding causes network traffic destined for a port on a host machine to be forwarded to a specific port on a virtual machine.

 - The default network adapter interface is vmnet8.

 For more information, see Common Networking Configurations.

-To change or configure a networking type, consult the VMware Documentation manual for the hosted product and version in use.
+For more information on changing or configuring a networking type, see the VMware Documentation manual for the hosted product and version in use.

 Caution: Using the wrong networking type or configuration settings may result in undesirable behavior.